-Sperl is one of the nicest and priciest cafes in Vienna, one that retained-regained its original 1880 look.
-Sperl was known as the hangout of the Viennese Secession artists, whose home base, that strange white building with a golden dome, is just a few blocks away (paper and painting supplies were always within arm’s reach to ensure that Sperl’s marble tables remained free of creative inspirations).
+Sperl is an elegant and pricey cafe in Vienna, one that retained-regained its original 1880 look.
+Sperl was known as the hangout of the Viennese Secession artists, such as Koloman Moser, Josef Hoffmann, and Gustav Klimt, whose home base, that strange white building topped with a golden dome, is just a few blocks away (paper and painting supplies were always within arm’s reach to ensure that Sperl’s marble tables remained free of creative inspirations).

 The right-hand side of the space is anchored by pool tables, the left is for coffee and socializing.
 Today, Sperl is a bit of a tourist spot, but not distractingly so.
 Across the street is phil, a new-wave cafe and bookstore, so you can sample both sides of Vienna.